swr06/BAT/README.md

 ![BAT V01 Logo](https://github.com/swr06/Basic_Archiving_Tool/blob/master/branding/Logo.png)

 This is a basic archiving tool that can combine multiple files into a single file.
 Which makes transferring the archived file from one computer to another very easy.
-It has been tested and works fine though there might be some unseen bugs.
+It has been tested and works fine.

 # Features

 BAT works with all file formats and supports ANSI, UTF8, UTF16 and UTF32.
 It has CRC file integrity checks and has support for various file attributes.
-It is kind of similar to TAR
+It will know if the file is hidden or is a system file.
+It is a little similar to TAR.

 # Building and Libraries used